AbstractSDK/cw-orchestrator/INSTALL.md

 ### Fast way

-  - You can install all prerequisites in one command :
+  - You can install all prerequisites in one command:
     ```bash
         curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh; \
         sudo pacman -Sy gcc \